cwant/hpc-chapel/_episodes/04-conditionals.md

 The main loop in our simulation can be programmed using a while statement like this

 ~~~
-//this is the main loop of the simulation
+const num_iterations = 500;
+const min_diff = 0.0001;
 var c = 0;
-var curdif = mindif;
+var current_diff = min_diff;

+// A simplified main loop of the simulation
-while (c < niter && curdif >= mindif) do
+while (c < num_iterations && current_diff >= min_diff) do
 {
   c += 1;
-  // actual simulation calculations will go here
+  // Actual simulation calculations will go here
 }
 ~~~
 {:.source}

-Essentially, what we want is to repeat all the code inside the curly brackets until the number of iterations is greater than or equal to `niter`, or the difference of temperature between iterations is less than `mindif`.
-(Note that in our case, as `curdif` was not initialised when declared -and thus Chapel assigned it the default real value 0.0-, we need to assign it a value greater than or equal to 0.001, or otherwise the condition of the while statement will never be satisfied.
-A good starting point is to simple say that `curdif` is equal to `mindif`).
+What we want is to repeat all the code inside the curly brackets until the number of iterations is greater than or equal to `num_iterations`, or the difference of temperature between iterations is less than `min_diff`.

+In our case, since `current_diff` doesn't really have a calculated value yet when we first start our code, a good starting point is set `current_diff` equal to `min_diff` so it can initially enter the main loop.

 To count iterations we just need to keep adding 1 to the counter variable `c`.
-We could do this with `c=c+1`, or with the compound assignment, `+=`, as in the code above.
+We could do this with `c = c + 1`, or with the compound assignment, `+=`, as in the code above.
 To program the rest of the logic inside the curly brackets, on the other hand, we will need more elaborated instructions.

 Let's focus, first, on printing the temperature every 20 iterations.
 To achieve this, we only need to check whether `c` is a multiple of 20, and in that case, to print the temperature at the desired position.
 This is the type of control that an **_if statement_** give us.
 The general syntax is:

 ```
-if condition then
+if (condition)
-{instructions A}
+{
+  // Instructions A go here
+}
-else
+else {
-{instructions B}
+  // Instructions B go here
+}
 ```

-The set of instructions A is executed once if the condition is satisfied; the set of instructions B is executed otherwise (the else part of the if statement is optional).
+The set of instructions A is executed once if the condition is satisfied;
+the set of instructions B is executed otherwise (the `else` part of the `if` statement is optional).

 So, in our case this would do the trick:

 ~~~
 if (c % 20 == 0)
 {
-  writeln('Temperature at iteration ', c, ': ', temp[x, y]);
+  writeln('Temperature at iteration ', c, ': ', temperature[x, y]);
 }
 ~~~
 {:.source}

-Note that when only one instruction will be executed, there is no need to use the curly brackets. `%` is the modulo operator, it returns the remainder after the division (i.e. it returns zero when `c` is multiple of 20).
+Note that when only one instruction will be executed, there is no need to use the curly brackets.

+`%` is the modulo operator, it returns the remainder after the division.

+For example, `83 % 20` returns **`3`**, because `20` divides `83` four times,
+with `3` left over (i.e., `83 = 20 * 4 + 3`)

+In our case, `c % 20` returns zero only when `c` is multiple of 20.

 Let's compile and execute our code to see what we get until now

 ```
+// Number of rows and columns in matrix
 const rows = 100;
 const cols = 100;

+// Number of iterations
-const niter = 500;
+const num_iterations = 500;

+// Row and column of desired position
-const x = 50;                   // row number of the desired position
+const x = 50;
-const y = 50;                   // column number of the desired position
+const y = 50;

-const mindif = 0.0001;          // smallest difference in temperature that would be accepted before stopping
+// Smallest difference in temperature that would be accepted before stopping
+const min_diff = 0.0001: real;

+// Print temperature every print_iterations iterations
+const print_iterations = 20: int;

-// this is our "plate"
+// This is our "plate" of temperature values
-var temp: [0..rows+1, 0..cols+1] real = 25;
+var temperature: [0..rows+1, 0..cols+1] real = 25;

+// Greatest difference in temperature from one iteration to another
+var current_diff: real;

 writeln('This simulation will consider a matrix of ', rows, ' by ', cols, ' elements.');
+writeln('We will look at the temperature at the location x = ', x,
+        ', y = ', y, '.');
+writeln('We will run up to ', num_iterations, ' iterations, or until ',
+        'the largest difference in temperature between iterations is ',
+        'less than ', min_diff, '.');

-writeln('Temperature at start is: ', temp[x, y]);
+writeln('\nTemperature at start is: ', temperature[x, y]);

-//this is the main loop of the simulation
+// This is the main loop of the simulation
 var c = 0;
-while (c < niter) do
+while (c < num_iterations) do
 {
   c += 1;
-  if (c % 20 == 0)
+  if (c % print_iterations == 0)
   {
-    writeln('Temperature at iteration ', c, ': ', temp[x, y]);
+    writeln('Temperature at iteration ', c, ': ', temperature[x, y]);
   }
 }
 ```